Bobby V: 2008–2009: New label and The Rebirth

 In early 2008, Bobby V confirmed that he was no longer signed to either Def Jam or Disturbing tha Peace during an interview with DJBooth.net.
 He stated:

-Around this time the British musician Bobby Valentino brought an action against the Bobby V (then billed as "Bobby Valentino") and his then record label Def Jam for "Passing off, trademark infringement, and breach of contract, in relation to record sales, recorded content, and artist's live performances".
+Around this time, British musician Bobby Valentino brought an action against the Bobby V (then billed as "Bobby Valentino") and his then-record label Def Jam for "Passing off, trademark infringement, and breach of contract, in relation to record sales, recorded content, and artist's live performances".

 Due to the poor album sales of the second album, Special Occasion's failing to reach gold or platinum sales, Bobby V was reportedly frustrated with the album's delays and less than expected sales, culminating in his decision to leave the labels.
 Although business ties have been severed, Bobby V maintains positive relationships with CEO Chaka Zulu, Ludacris and the Disturbing tha Peace/Def Jam staff.
 In April 2008, Come with Me was released through digital outlets and featured the single "Another Life".
 In July 2008, three months after being dropped from Def Jam Recordings and leaving Disturbing tha Peace Records, Bobby V signed a new deal with EMI, which will house his imprint Blu Kolla Dreams.
-In regards to the new label his manager and co-CEO of Blu Kolla Dreams Courtney "Colt Luv" Stewart stated:
+In regards to the label his manager and co-CEO of Blu Kolla Dreams Courtney "Colt Luv" Stewart stated:

-In addition, Bobby V announced the release of a new album titled The Rebirth.
-When asked about his powerful new album Bobby V stated:
+Later that year, Bobby V announced his third album, The Rebirth.
+Regarding its release, he stated:

 The Rebirth was released on February 10, 2009, under his new stage name "Bobby V".
-The album's first official single "Beep" featuring Yung Joc was released via iTunes on October 7, 2008.
-In the fall of 2009, Bobby V performed under his new alias at Rutgers University Hot Dog Knight.
-V's third studio album features production by Tim & Bob, Raphael Saadiq, LOS Da Maestro and Big Fruit.
+The album's first single, "Beep" (featuring Yung Joc), was released via iTunes on October 7, 2008.
+In the fall of 2009, Bobby V performed under his new alias at Rutgers University's Hot Dog Knight.
+V's third studio album features production by Tim & Bob, Raphael Saadiq, Carlos McKinney and Big Fruit.